Rafucho25/keyboard-amazfit-devices/README.md

 # keyboard for amazfit devices

-A simple keyboard for amazfit band 7(GTS 4, GTS 4 mini and GTS 3 in the future).
+A keyboard for amazfit band 7(GTS 4, GTS 4 mini and GTS 3 in the future).

 ## How to install